shreyas463/robinhood-/README.md

    ```

 5. Update the `.env` file with your API keys and Firebase configuration:
-   - Add your Finnhub API key
-   - Add your Alpha Vantage API key
-   - Add your News API key
+   - Add your Firebase service account key path
-   - Set the path to your Firebase service account key
+   - Set a secret key for JWT token generation

 ### Frontend Setup